Online Learning Tips

 - Learn about remote network access

 - Explore accessibility tools designed to support online learning

-There are several ways you may be evaluated in an online course — assignments, quizzes, group work, proctored exams and more.
+You may be evaluated in several ways in an online course — assignments, quizzes, group work, proctored exams, etc.

 Often, assignments for online courses will be submitted through the assignment tool in Brightspace.
-Brightspace supports a variety of file formats — make sure you save your work as a file type that can be read by others.
+Brightspace supports a variety of file formats — make sure you save your work as a file type that others can read.

 Quizzes and exams may use multiple-choice, short answer, true/false, matching or a combination of question types.
 Your instructor will provide more information in advance of the test.

 Your instructor may use an automated proctoring tool called Respondus Monitor for online tests and exams.
 Respondus prevents students from visiting other websites while the assessment is underway.
 Some courses may require another proctoring service with an associated fee.

 Your instructor will share specific course requirements on or before classes begin.

 New to online learning at SAIT?
 Make the most of your time online with these tips and strategies.